RotorHazard/RotorHazard/resources/PCB/README.md

 ## Testing

-RotorHazrad does not manufacture PCBs and cannot guarantee the quality of any manufacturer.
+RotorHazard does not manufacture PCBs and cannot guarantee the quality of any manufacturer.
 Thoroughly test any boards before connecting sensitive components.

 ## Build Components